opnsense/docs/source/manual/how-tos/nginx_hosting.rst

     Even if you can host websites directly from OPNsense, it is not recommended for security reasons - especially when sending requests to a local PHP interpreter.
 Do NOT consider using the feature to serve PHP content locally in enterprise networks.
-It is intendet for home users who want to save money by saving power and know what they are doing.
-If you do not know how to handle a webserver properly, DO NOT ENABLE THIS FEATURE.
+It is intended for home users who want to save money by saving power and know what they are doing.
+If you do not know how to handle a web server properly, do not enable this feature.

 Prepare
 =======